bexcite/ptudes-lab/README.rst

     pip install -e .

-NOTE: Don't forget to use `venv` or any other means of controlling the Python environments, they always saves a lot of time later down the road.
+NOTE: Don't forget to use `venv` or any other means of controlling the Python environments, they always save a lot of time later down the road.

 1. Get Ouster sensor lidar data in a ``.pcap/.bag`` format
 ```````````````````````````````````````````````````````